1982606762/1982606762/README.md

 - 👋 Hi, I’m @1982606762
 - 👀 I’m interested in Computer Science and Music
-- 🌱 I’m currently learning math and computer fundamental
+- 🌱 I’m currently learning game dev and Algorithm
 - 📫 How to reach me : Email xuanlang.zhao@icloud.com

 <!---